What is Hypothecation?

 Hypothecation in Mortgages

-Hypothecation meaning relates to collateral, not ownership.
+Hypothecation relates to collateral, not ownership.
 So, when you take out a mortgage, you own the property: It is your name on the title deed, and you can modify the asset as you see fit.

 However, there is still a liability associated with it: Mortgage repayments.
 If you don’t meet them, the lender has the right to seize the property and sell it to make up the deficit.
 When this happens, it is called foreclosure.
 Even if your name is on the title deed, the lender can still take possession.